danielcristho/setup-server/README.md

 ./install.sh
 ```

-MariaDB credentials are generated using md5 hash of your server hostname and will be put into /etc/mysql/my.cnf after [client] directive.
+MariaDB credential(username&password) are generated using md5 hash of your server hostname and will be put into /etc/mysql/my.cnf after [client] directive.